What if I Have a Concern I Want The Board of Supervisors to Address?

 Contacting Your District's Supervisor

 An effective way to have your concern addressed by the Board is to get one of its members to advocate a cause on your behalf.
 Developing a relationship with your district's Supervisor is easy and important.
 Supervisors rely on public input to make informed decisions on behalf of their constituents.
-To find out which Supervisor represents your district, view the maps below.
-For a detailed PDF map, click here.
+Use this map to find out which Supervisor represents your district.